ncsl/seek/CONTRIBUTING.md

 There are many ways to contribute to NeuroimgPipe, with the most common ones being contribution of code or documentation to the project.
-Improving the documentation is no less important than improving the library itself.
+Improving the documentation is no less important than improving the pipeline itself.
 If you find a typo in the documentation, or have made improvements, do not hesitate to submit a GitHub pull request.
 Documentation can be found under the [doc/](https://github.com/adam2392/neuroimg_pipeline/tree/master/doc) directory.